The End of The Guelph Mercury and The Future of The Hamilton Spectator

 Use the imagery of Atlas holding the world, as the world grows in size with the Internet, Atlas is shrinking with age.

-Pick your choice combination of the two factors causing Atlas to no longer have the strength need to hold the world, the end result is the same: newspapers are collapsing.
+Pick your choice combination of the two factors causing Atlas to no longer have the strength needed to hold the world.

 Newspaper buildings, which once projected the power of the industry, are a legacy burden.

-Other newspapers in the region have already sold off their prime downtown real estate.
-The Brantford Expositor’s grand downtown building is now a student residence.
-The St. Catharines Standard’s former headquarters is planned for a student residence.
+Other newspapers in our region have already sold off their prime downtown real estate.

 The Expositor staff are now in a business park, The Standard remains in a smaller space downtown.

 TheSpec’s sister paper, The Record, sold its valuable highway bordering property to move into downsized downtown Kitchener office in 2005.
-The site is now a movie theatre and box store mall.
+The old site is now a movie theatre and box store mall.

-The Mercury’s buildings are in the heart of Downtown Guelph.
 They’ll fetch a good price for Torstar.
-As a “bonus”, Torstar has no relocation costs.
+As a “bonus,” Torstar has no relocation costs.

 44 Frid Street, Home of The Hamilton Spectator